What you need to know about the R&D Tax Incentive

 The benefits a company gains from claiming eligible R&D activities are determined by its aggregate turnover, which includes any connected or affiliated entities.
 Specifically:

-- Aggregate turnover less than $20 million: The refundable R&D tax offset for applicable companies is the corporate tax rate plus an 18.5 per cent premium.
+- Aggregate turnover less than $20 million: The refundable R&D tax offset for applicable companies is the corporate tax rate plus an 18.5 per cent premium

-- Companies with an annual aggregated turnover of less than $20 million can receive a refundable R&D offset of 43.5 or 48.5 per cent for expenditure incurred on eligible R&D activities, with the incentive component being 18.5 per cent above the prevailing corporate tax rate (25 to 30 per cent).
+- Companies with an annual aggregated turnover of less than $20 million can receive a refundable R&D offset of 43.5 or 48.5 per cent for expenditure incurred on eligible R&D activities, with the incentive component being 18.5 per cent above the prevailing corporate tax rate (25 or 30 per cent).

 - Aggregate turnover of $20 million or more: The non-refundable R&D tax offset for applicable companies is their corporate tax rate plus an incremental premium.
-The premium increment is based upon the ‘intensity’ of the company’s R&D expenditure as a proportion of total expenditure for the year.
+The premium increment is based upon the ‘intensity’ of the company’s R&D expenditure as a proportion of total expenditure for the year

 - Under 2 per cent: If the company’s R&D intensity (calculated from R&D expenditure over total company expenditure) is up to 2 per cent, the tax offset will be equal to the company tax rate plus an 8.5 per cent premium